-The calculation of parental income takes into account all maintenance received or paid by the applicant or their partner for the upkeep of dependants or former partners.

-Payments for household expenses, rent, mortgage, rates, boarding costs, tuition fees and general education expenses or any other purpose are to be included, even when made to a third party or to the student.
+Maintenance payments are deducted from parental income where paid by the applicant or their partner for the upkeep of dependants or former partners.
+This includes maintenance payments for household expenses, rent, mortgage, rates, boarding costs, tuition fees and general education expenses or any other purpose, even when made to a third party or to the student.